Midland, Ontario: Transportation

 Midland is served by the Simcoe County LINX inter-community bus service on its Route 1 - Penetanguishene / Midland to Barrie.

 Economy

 Since 1952 ELCAN (Ernest Leitz CANada) is located in Ontario; it was founded in 1952 by Leica Camera and is owned by Raytheon Technologies since 1999.

 Media

-MidlandToday.ca is an online local news source in Midland, offering the latest breaking news, weather updates, entertainment, sports and business features, obituaries and more.
+MidlandToday.ca is an online local news source, and The Midland Mirror is a local print paper.